rimakogni/de-prep-steps/README.md

 ### Function Exercises

 The remaining exercises all require you to write (or rewrite) some Python _functions_.
-Make sure you have read the pre-course notes on functions first.
+Make sure you have read the Prep Steps notes on functions first.

 To test how you coded these functions we will you the pre-written tests.